killinen/BrakeModule/README.md

 ---

 ## Working principle
-Superabstaract of BOSCH 5.7/DSCIII system:
+Abstract of BOSCH 5.7/DSCIII system:
 The system can be roughly devided into few subsystems:
-- control module (ECU) that is responsible all of the electrical stuff
+- control module (ECU) that is responsible all of the logic and electrical stuff
 - valves that control the brakefluid flow
+- ABS relief pump
-- ABS relief pump, charge pump (also known as pre-charge pump)
+- charge pump (also known as pre-charge pump)
 - sensors that monitor the system and the trajectory of the car.

+If ABS or DSC events are detected by the control module by reading the sensor values determinating with that the car state, the module can will (depending of situation):
-In ABS/DSC situation control module can reduce cars motor torque via CAN messages, relief brake pressure on individual brakes with valves and ABS relief pump or apply pressure to certain brakes by controlling the valves and running the charge pump.
+- reduce motor torque requesting it via sending CAN messages to the DME (motor ECU)
+- relief pressure of individual brakes by controlling the valves and running the ABS relief pump (ABS event).
+- apply pressure to individual brakes by controlling the valves and running the charge pump (DSC event).

 Picture of BOSCH system with DSCIII.
 <p align="left">
   <img src="Pics/DSCIII.PNG?raw=true">
 </p>

-As the charge pump can increase the pressure in the brake circuit (10-15 bar), if one can control it, can also control cars deceleration (braking).
-The charge pump is controlled normally by 2 N-channel MOSFETs inside the control module in halfbrige configuration.
+As the charge pump is responsible of the increase of the pressure in the brake circuit (10-15 bar), if one can control it, can also control cars deceleration (braking).
+The charge pump is controlled by 2 N-channel MOSFETs inside the control module in halfbrige configuration.

 Pic of 2 FETs inside the module, right one is damaged.
-These are not the regular type black thingies that you normally see as MOSFETs.
+These are not the regular type black thingies (TO220) that you normally see as MOSFETs.
 <p align="left">
   <img src="Pics/PumpFETs.PNG?raw=true">
 </p>